SreeragKolath/SreeragKolath/README.md

 ## About

 🔭 I'm passionate about Artificial Intelligence, Machine Learning and Natural Language Processing.
-I'm curently working as Associate Software Engineer(AI/ML) in Techversant Infotech
+I'm curently working as ##AI Software Engineer in  ## Techversant Infotech

   ![image](https://user-images.githubusercontent.com/31788971/209634772-4a1329f5-2dad-4ae2-ac72-b2a6ade7b7a4.png)